-- Focus on upstream measures, like risk factors and behaviors, instead of disease outcomes
+- Focus on upstream measures, such as risk factors and behaviors, rather than disease outcomes

 - Address issues of national importance